augvic/budget-control/readme.md

 ## 💵 Budget Control

-🏭 Budget control software made to my enterprise.
+🏭 Budget control software developed for my company.

 ## About

-This project was designed to the directorship of my work to them do the area budget control.
+This project was designed for the management team at my company to handle departmental budget control.

 ## Tech Stack